oVirt/ovirt-site/source/release/3.5/index.html.md

 ##### Extensions manager and mechanism

-An API for providing engine extensions for the following:
+An API for providing engine extensions for the following was introduced in oVirt 3.5:

       * AAA
       * Log

-Was introduced in oVirt 3.5.
 To develop an extension, you must use the classes and interfaces defined via the ovirt-engine-extensions-API and pack the extension as a jboss module.

 ##### AAA refactor